IBM/event-automation/_es_11.2/05-replication/06-disaster-recovery.md

 Geo-replication is designed to make it easier for you to mirror topics from one {{site.data.reuse.es_name}} cluster to another.

-You can configure {site.data.reuse.es_name}} for high availability disaster recovery (HADR) by using multiple {{site.data.reuse.es_name}} instances in different locations.
+You can configure {{site.data.reuse.es_name}} for high availability disaster recovery (HADR) by using multiple {{site.data.reuse.es_name}} instances in different locations.
 Two key geo-replication topologies to consider as starting points for planning an HADR solution suitable for your business are:

 - Active-Passive
 - Active-Active